 Continued on Supplemental Page (Appendix 2-3 of reference (b) or similar document) 3.
-Type of Discharge and Characterization of Service: If you are separated from the Coast Guard, the discharge authority, Commander, Coast Guard Personnel Service Center (CG PSC), will determine the appropriate type of discharge and characterization of service that you will receive - either an Honorable discharge (characterization of service as honorable), a General discharge (characterization of service as under other Than Honorable (OTH) conditions (characterization of service as under other than honorable conditions).
+Type of Discharge and Characterization of Service: If you are separated from the Coast Guard, the discharge authority, Commander, Coast Guard Personnel Service Center (CG PSC), will determine the appropriate type of discharge and characterization of service that you will receive - either an Honorable discharge (characterization of service as honorable), a General discharge (characterization of service as under honorable conditions), or a discharge under Other Than Honorable (OTH) conditions (characterization of service as under other than honorable conditions).
 I have reviewed Article 1.B.2. of reference (a) and your service record.
-My review indicates that the least favorable characterization of your service that may be approved is: (select one) HonorableUnder honorable conditionsUnder other than honorable (OTH) conditions
+My review indicates that the least favorable characterization of your service that may be approved is: (select one) HonorableUnder honorable conditionsUnder other than honorable (OTH) conditions N. D